Hiking the Moqui Sand Caves Trail in Kanab, Utah

 Almost There!

-The caves are busier than they once were, but I still think they’re a cool place to stop and check out.
+Regarding everything mentioned previously, the Sand Caves are busier than they once were, but I still think they’re a fun place to stop and check out if you’re already driving between Zion and Page to get to Antelope Canyon.

-For the best photos, I recommend this hike mid to late afternoon so that there is the most light in the caves.
-While this can make for a very hot hike during the summer, the caves are typically over 10° cooler so they make for a great place to sit and rest.
+While this can make for a very hot hike during the summer, the caves are typically 10° F (5.6° C) or more cooler, making them a great place to sit back and take it easy.

-Please don’t contribute to all of the carvings on the walls of the cave.
+Please don’t contribute to all of the carvings on the walls of the caves.

-The easier route that I took back down follows the cliffside to where it gradually descends shortly ahead.
+The 'easier' route that I took back down follows the cliffside to a more gradual descent than the climb to the caves shown above.

 These are the two areas where most people climb up.